yaobinwen/Web-Dev-Bird-Eye/Tutorial.md

 Unfortunately, different run-time environments, or, technically, the JavaScript engines, may implement the ECMAScript specification to different extent.
 If you want to target your JavaScript code to a run-time environment, you need to make sure your code doesn't use any feature that is not supported by that environment yet.

-There are several online tools to check the compatability:
+There are several online tools to check the compatibility:

-- [ECMAScript Compatibility Table](http://kangax.github.io/compat-table/es6/): This comprehensive table covers not only the desktop browsers but also the mobile browsers and server-side runtimes (such as Node).
+- [ECMAScript Compatibility Table](http://kangax.github.io/compat-table/es6/): This comprehensive table covers not only the desktop browsers but also the mobile browsers and server-side run-times (such as Node).
 - [Node Green](https://node.green/): This is a subset of the table above that's specific to Node.js.
 - [Browser support for JavaScript APIs](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Browser_support_for_JavaScript_APIs)
 - [Can I use ___?](https://caniuse.com/#home)